intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 does provide some information, but has chosen to make these signals (such as the Spin bit) explicit {{I-D.ietf-quic-transport}}.

+In the past, applications and networks have evolved their interaction without comprehensive design for how this interaction should happen.
+Opportunities to read information were taken when information happened to be available, assumptions were made about behaviour of other parties, and so on.
+It is understandable why this happened, because information was available and because the chosen approach may have been the easiest option to solve a particular need.

+This kind of interaction ends up having several negative effects, however:

+* Ossifying protocols by introducing unintended parties that may not be updating
+* Creating systemic incentives against deploying more secure or private versions of protocols
+* Basing network behaviour on information that may be incomplete or incorrect
+* Creating a model where network entities expect to be able to use rich information about sessions passing through

+For instance, features such as DNS resolution or TLS setup have been used beyond their original intent, such as name filtering, MAC addresses used for access control, captive portal implementations that employ taking over cleartext HTTP sessions, and so on.

+We should acknowledge that is was a mistake to provide some of the information without protection.
+But we also need to work on solutions for at least some of the the needs that inspired the previously used interactions.
+Such solutions are likely more complex than the interactions they replace, but hopefully also architecturally cleaner, secure, and future proof.

 Many attempts have been made at network - application collaboration using path signals.
 Section 2 discusses some of the experiences and guidelines determine from those attempts.
 This draft then focuses on